 Analysts Estimate Central Valley Community Bancorp (CVCY) to Report a Decline in Earnings: What to Look Out for

-Central Valley Community Bancorp (CVCY) is expected to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended June 2020.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+Wall Street expects a year-over-year decline in earnings on lower revenues when Central Valley Community Bancorp (CVCY) reports results for the quarter ended June 2020.
+While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.

 Zacks Consensus Estimate